 Your Tracking reports

 One area most content marketers ignore when researching long-tail keywords is their own tracking reports.
 For example, if you have set up Google Analytics, you can see which keywords drive traffic to your site.
-And you will see most longtail keywords that are ranking but not optimized internally, contextually as well.
+And you will see most longtail keywords that are ranking but not optimized internally and contextually.

 Therefore, you can dive into search queries and optimize already ranking pages or create new ones.

 However, there is a caveat.
-Google Analytics stopped providing all keywords your site is ranking for in Google SERP.
+Google Analytics stopped providing all keywords your site ranks for in Google SERP.

 It is Keyword Hero.
 I have already compiled a detailed tutorial on setting up the Keyword Hero for your site.
 Check it out in this Keyword Hero review.

 The downside is that KeywordHero only supports Google, not other search engines like Bing, Yahoo, Yandex, eCosia, Duckduckgo, and Baidu.
-But, if you want to do SEO right, you must optimize your site for Google first.
+But, if you want to do SEO right, you must first optimize your site for Google.
 The rest will follow.